matteotonini2003/tcp-client-server-cinema/README.md

 ## License

-Educational project — feel free to reuse for learning purposes.
+This project is licensed under the MIT License — see the LICENSE file for details.

 ---